Lev0n82/TestDriverMCP/AITestDriverMCP.md

 ### Simplified Setup and Reduced Maintenance

 The traditional approach demands that developers craft and maintain complex selectors—those arcane strings of characters that identify specific elements in the document object model.
 TestDriver eliminates this requirement entirely.
-When code changes occur (and they invariably do), tests written in TestDriver's natural language format continue to function because they describe intent rather than implementation.
+When code changes occur (and they invariably do), tests written in TestDriverMCP's natural language format continue to function because they describe intent rather than implementation.

 ### The YAML Advantage